wpendl99/.github/profile/webServices/node/node.md

 >
 > — Ryan Dahl

-Browser run JavaScript using a JavaScript interpreter and execution engine.
+Browsers run JavaScript using a JavaScript interpreter and execution engine.
 For example, Chromium based browsers all use the [V8](https://v8.dev/) engine created by Google.
 Node.js simply took the V8 engine and ran it inside of a console application.
 When you run a JavaScript program in Chrome or Node.js, it is V8 that reads your code and executes it.
 With either program wrapping V8, the result is the same.

 ![Node.js](webServicesNode.jpg)